apache/cordova-plugin-file/README.md

 For an overview of other storage options, refer to Cordova's [storage guide](http://cordova.apache.org/docs/en/latest/cordova/storage/storage.html).

-This plugin defines global `cordova.file` object.
+This plugin defines a global `cordova.file` object.

-Although in the global scope, it is not available until after the `deviceready` event.
+Although the object is in the global scope, it is not available to applications until after the `deviceready` event fires.

     document.addEventListener("deviceready", onDeviceReady, false);
     function onDeviceReady() {